telerik/fiddler-everywhere-docs/get-started/create-api-request.md

 # Create API Request

-The Fiddler's **Composer** allows you to create requests to APIs.
+The **Composer** inside Fiddler Everywhere allows you to create requests to APIs.
 Requests made to local and online APIs will enable you to check and debug various endpoints, inspect and analyze requests and responses, and to retrieve and receive data quickly.

 Create your first API request by following these steps: